1.4 CEUs | Monday–Tuesday, March 21–22

-- Recognize potential applications for retaining structures used in civil engineering applications
+- Recognize potential applications for earth retention structures used in civil engineering applications

 - Select the most technically appropriate and cost-effective earth retaining system for your application

-- Examine and select appropriate material properties, soil/rock design parameters and earth pressure loading diagrams
+- Examine and select appropriate material properties, soil/rock design parameters, and earth pressure diagrams

-- Understand and apply load and resistance factor design principles to the design of temporary and permanent earth retaining structures
+- Explain and apply load and resistance factor design principles to the design of temporary and permanent earth retaining structures

 - Select appropriate specification/contracting method(s) and prepare contract documents

 - Demonstrate a clear understanding of retaining wall construction and maintenance

 Achievement of the learning outcomes will be assessed through class exercises, class discussions following the presentation of each major topic, and through short case studies.

 Who Should Attend?

 This program is developed to meet the needs of generalist civil engineers, geotechnical and structural specialists, contractors, and retaining wall company representatives.